gerth2/gerth2.github.io/_posts/2019-09-20-math_models.md

 _source: etc.usf.edu_

 The key thing to keep in mind: [_gears_ are just _spinning levers_](https://www.youtube.com/watch?v=JOLtS4VUcvQ).
 When you push on one, the other moves.
 The point at which the teeth mesh together is the fulcrum.
-Moving that meshpoint closer to the center of either wheel changes the ratio of motion between the two sides.
+Moving that mesh-point closer to the center of either wheel changes the ratio of motion between the two sides.

 This relationship could be derived intuitively.
 Make the assumption that the teeth are always in mesh, and never slip relative to each other.
 Given this, it stands to reason that if there are 3x the number of teeth on the output, the input would have to rotate _3 times_ to get a single rotation on the output.